Beverly Gooden

 #WhyIStayed Creator, Domestic Violence Activist, Consultant & Writer

-Gooden was featured in the short film “Why We Stayed” by the Emmy-nominated producers of Private Violence.
-In October 2015, Beverly was honored by Investigation Discovery and Glamour Magazine as their 2015 Inspire A Difference “Everyday Hero.”
-She has recently been featured in the August 2016 issue of Glamour Magazine and the December 2015 issue of Redbook Magazine.
+Gooden’s impactful work has earned her significant accolades.
+For instance, she was featured in the short film “Why We Stayed” by the Emmy-nominated producers of Private Violence.
+Moreover, in October 2015, Investigation Discovery and Glamour Magazine honored Beverly as their 2015 Inspire A Difference “Everyday Hero.”
+Subsequently, she was featured in the August 2016 issue of Glamour Magazine and the December 2015 issue of Redbook Magazine.
+These honors recognize her significant contributions as a diversity champion and her powerful voice as a speaker on social issues.
+Her recognition further amplifies her ability to connect with and inspire audiences as a leading diversity speaker.

 Beverly Gooden Speaking Topics